jingpang/LearnVIORB/README.md

 An implementation of [Visual Inertial ORBSLAM](https://arxiv.org/abs/1610.05949) based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2)

-No Loop Closure.
 Not bug-free.
 Not real-time.
 Just try the basic ideas of Visual Inertial SLAM in above paper.
+Welcome to improve it together!

 Build with `build.sh`.
-Tested on EuRoc ROS bag data.
 Modify the path in `config/euroc.yaml`.

+Tested on [EuRoc](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) ROS bag data with ROS launch file `Examples/ROS/ORB_VIO/launch/testeuroc.launch`.

 Below is the primary README of ORBSLAM2.